• Skip to primary navigation

 Notes

-As you are using the skin of the lemon, try and buy un-waxed lemons.
-Wax is added to the skin to give it some protection and helps the skin to look fresher for longer.
-It’s not unsafe to eat but if you cannot find the un-waxed version, pour some boiling water over the lemons and scrub the skin with a vegetable brush before eating to remove the wax.
+• Use Un-Waxed Lemons: Wax is added to the skin to give it some protection and helps the skin to look fresher for longer.
+It’s not unsafe to eat but if you like you can pour some boiling water over the lemons and scrub the skin with a vegetable brush before eating to remove the wax.

 Nutrition